Breadcrumb

 When UDS+ is implemented, will patient privacy be protected?

 Data submitted to UDS+ is not copied directly from a patient’s electronic health record (EHR).
 The data collected from the EHR passes through a solution at the health center or vendor system-level that de-identifies the data.
 The de-identification specifications are included in the UDS+ FHIR IG®.
-This means that the data is fully de-identified prior to being submitted to HRSA and cannot be re-identified by any entity other than the health center.
-This is done to ensure that no identifiable information is submitted to HRSA’s IT environments.
-In addition, HRSA’s IT environments have data checks in place to ensure that protected health information (PHI) cannot enter our systems.
+This means that the data is fully de-identified prior to being submitted to us and cannot be re-identified by any entity other than the health center.
+This is done to ensure that no identifiable information is submitted to our IT environments.
+In addition, our IT environments have data checks in place to ensure that protected health information (PHI) cannot enter our systems.

 (Updated: 4/22/2024)